-Climate modes, such as the El Niño Southern Oscillation (ENSO), capture variability in the global climate system.
-Studies have used these climate modes to help explain the complex relationship between climate and fire, often via regression models.
-ENSO has been found to influence fires in North America (Mason et al., 2017; Shabbar et al., 2011), Maritime Southeast Asia (Chen et al., 2017; Fuller & Murphy, 2006; Reid et al., 2012), the Amazon (Alencar et al., 2011; Fonseca et al., 2017), and Africa (Andela & van der Werf, 2014; N'Datchoh et al., 2015).
-Furthermore, studies have found that fire behavior can respond to several distinct climate modes (Andreoli & Kayano, 2006; Chen et al., 2016; Saji & Yamagata, 2003), with Cleverly et al. (2016) showing that the interactions between these climate modes are particularly important for explaining drought and rainfall in Australia (which in turn are major drivers of fire activity).
-This indicates that fire behavior is affected not only by the isolated influence of multiple modes, but also by their interactions (i.e., whether or not the modes are in phase).
+Climate modes, such as the El Niño Southern Oscillation (ENSO), capture vari-43 ability in the global climate system.
+Studies have used these climate modes to help ex-44 plain the complex relationship between climate and fire, often via regression models.
+ENSO 45 has been found to influence fires in North America (Mason et al., 2017; Shabbar et al., 46 2011), Maritime Southeast Asia (Chen et al., 2017; Fuller & Murphy, 2006; Reid et al., 47 2012), the Amazon (Alencar et al., 2011; Fonseca et al., 2017), and Africa (Andela & van 48 der Werf, 2014; N'Datchoh et al., 2015).
+Furthermore, studies have found that fire be-49 havior can respond to several distinct climate modes (Andreoli & Kayano, 2006; Chen 50 et al., 2016; Saji & Yamagata, 2003), with Cleverly et al. (2016) showing that the inter-51 actions between these climate modes are particularly important for explaining drought 52 and rainfall in Australia (which in turn are major drivers of fire activity).
+This indicates 53 that fire behavior is affected not only by the isolated influence of multiple modes, but 54 also by their interactions (e.g., whether or not the modes are in phase).
+55

-In addition to identifying the climate modes that most influence fire behavior in a given region, studies such as Chen et al. (2016) and Wooster et al. (2012) identify lead times that correspond to the maximum predictive skill of the climate modes being studied.
+In addition to identifying the climate modes that most influence fire behavior in a given region, studies such as Chen et al. (2016) and Wooster et al. (2012) identify lead times that correspond to the maximum predictive performance of the climate modes being studied.
 Similarly, Shawki et al. (2017) examines how far in advance the 2015 fire event in Indonesia can be predicted using climate based models, finding that lead times of up to 25 weeks can still provide useful predictions.

 These fire-climate connections have been previously studied using satellite observations of fire properties (e.g., Ceccato et al. (2010), Chen et al. (2016), and Wooster et al. (2012)).
-The Moderate Resolution Imaging Spectroradiometer (MODIS) instruments onboard the Terra and Aqua satellites provide fire count data for each overpass as well as a burned area data product (Giglio et al., 2016, 2018).
+The Moderate Resolution Imaging Spectroradiometer (MODIS) instruments onboard the Terra and Aqua satellites provide fire count data for each overpass as well as a burned area data product (Giglio et al., 2006, 2016, 2018).
 However, using fire counts or burned area directly presents a number of challenges.
-Fire counts ignore differences in fire size and intensity, and burned area products potentially miss small fires, underground peat fires, and fires obscured by smoke (although significant improvements in this regard have been made with the most recent product) (Giglio et al., 2018; Shawki et al., 2017).
+Fire count products ignore differences in fire size and intensity, burned area products can miss underground peat fires, and both products can miss fires obscured by smoke (Giglio et al., 2006, 2018; Shawki et al., 2017).